arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain Arizona Family Records Via Mail

 Both government websites and organizations may offer divorce and marriage records.
-Similarly, third party public record websites can also provide these types of records.
-But because third party organizations are not operated or sponsored by the government, record availability may vary.
-Further, marriage and divorce records are considered highly private and are often sealed, meaning availability of these types of records cannot be guaranteed.
+Similarly, third-party public record websites can provide these types of records.
+However, since third-party organizations are not government-operated, record availability may vary.
+Thus, they may be exempt from public disclosure unless state statutes specify otherwise.

 Specialized Family Court Records In Arizona